 The Wuhan Municipal Health Commission acknowledged in a statement that there was a shortage of beds and long outpatient queues in the city.
 In response, it said seven hospitals will now be used solely for fever patients and more than 3,000 beds will be made available for suspected and confirmed cases of the coronavirus.

 Medical workers in Wuhan have described an incredibly intense environment, where they must balance dealing with the overload of patients and suspected patients while also keeping themselves safe.

 Beijing and Shanghai are now on the highest alert for a public health emergency, according to government officials in both cities.
 This will allow authorities to regulate daily essentials like water, electricity, and food.
 Officials can also take preventative measures against the hoarding of medical and protective supplies and price gouging.

 Shanghai Disneyland and other tourist sites across the country plan to shut down, at an unknown cost to the economy.
 Other measures could include restricting public meetings and events, declaring outbreak zones, and quarantining suspected cases.

-At this writing, the World Health Organization is set to reconvene after an emergency committee of international health experts were split on deciding whether the virus should be classified as a “public health emergency of international concern,” Director-General Tedros Adhanom Ghebreyesus told journalists.
+At this writing, the World Health Organization is set to reconvene after an emergency committee of international health experts was split on deciding whether the coronavirus should be classified as a “public health emergency of international concern,” Director-General Tedros Adhanom Ghebreyesus told journalists.
 That gives the organization the power to set temporary recommendations to coordinate a global health response with its 196 member countries.